 Also create a shell script to upload your code to S3 bucket -

 Run the script from your terminal by './upload.sh' and all code will add to S3.
 Open AWS S3 and select your bucket > Properties > Static Web Hosting > set index.html.
-Open the URL in browser, you should see you application running with AWS domain and reloading / refreshing is also throwing some error.
+Open the URL in the browser, you should see you application running with AWS domain and reloading/refreshing is also throwing some errors.

 Amazon CloudFront content delivery web service integrates with other AWS products to give you an easy way to distribute content to users on your website with low latency, high data transfer speeds, and no minimum usage commitments.

 Now click on Create Distribution.
 CloudFron is not specific to any region as it will work globaly.
 To set up your CDN, folloe the below steps -

 It will take few time to reflect on the changes.
 Once you got success, copy the CDN URL, and paste it to any text file.